Force over Distance: Chapter 16

 “What's the plan, sir?”
 Greer asked.

-Young rubbed his jaw, and winced at the twinge in his injured fingers.
+Young rubbed his jaw, then winced at the twinge in his injured fingers.
 “I’m gonna let him do it.”

 “Yeah, so that sounds like a completely terrible idea,” Eli said.
 “Just, y’know, from an outsider's perspective.
 A sane outsider.”